madupite/madupite/docs/tutorial.rst

 Notice that, unlike with function simulations, defining an object for matrix preallocation is not necessary when loading from files since the information about non-zero elements is already contained in the binary file.

+In the following code snippet, we show how to save numpy matrices into *.bin* files and then correctly create the madupite stage-cost and transition probability objects from those files.

 .. code-block:: python

     import madupite as md